 All parents have unrealistic expectations for their child.
 That is completely normal.
 As a parent, our expectations for ADHD child is that expect them to be “just like everybody else” that we aren’t able to meet them where they are.

 What do we mean by that?
 It means that we need to take a step back and have realistic expectations based on their ability.
 Instead of wanting our child to sit still for 30 minutes and become frustrated when they don’t, we set an expectation that is achievable for our child.
-Whether that is 2, 3, or 10 minutes.
-That way when our child becomes restless after 2,3, or 10 minutes we don’t become all stressed and upset because that was what we expected they’d do and we’re already prepared to handle it.
+Which may only be 2, 3, or 10 minutes.
+When our child becomes restless after 2,3, or 10 minutes we don’t become all stressed and upset.
+That was what we expected they’d do, and we’re already prepared to handle it.

-This isn’t to say that we’re telling you not to have expectations, rather we’re wanting you to focus on helping your child move forward and improve where they’re at.
+We’re telling you not to have expectations, instead we’re wanting you to focus on helping your child move forward and improve where they’re at now.
 It’s meeting them at their level.
-We talked in greater detail about changing our thoughts in episode 1 and recommend you listen to it if you’re having trouble changing expectations for your ADHD child.
+We talked in greater detail about changing our thoughts in episode 1.
+We recommend you listen to it if you’re having trouble changing expectations for your ADHD child.

 How to help a child with ADHD is to not compare them to other children and to focus on having realistic expectations of what they can do.
 As you believe in them and meet them where they are at, you are giving your child the tools they need to be successful as they will feel less judged and less pressure to be something they’re not.